-The causes of Alzheimer’s disease are not yet clear.
+The causes of Dementia, specifically Alzheimer’s, are not yet clear.
 The disease generally arises from a complex series of brain changes over decades, which could include a combination of genetic, environmental and lifestyle factors.
 All of these would vary from person to person.

-Although Alzheimer’s disease is irreversible, it is possible to reduce the risk.
-There are six areas of one’s life that are within one’s control for a healthy brain and reducing the risk of Alzheimer’s disease:
+Although Alzheimer’s disease is irreversible, the risk can be reduced.
+There are six areas of one’s life that are within one’s control for a healthy brain and prevention of Alzheimer’s disease: